-An alternative way of preparing for future leadership is through a full-time, supervised Internship on a church staff, as a supervised solo pastor, or in an appropriate agency setting.
+An alternative way of preparing for future leadership is through a full-time, supervised Internship on a church staff, as a supervised solo pastor, or in another appropriate agency setting.
 MDiv students who have completed at least 60 quarter credits of course work may participate in a Full-Time Internship.

-Students give full-time service to the church or institution to which they are assigned for 9-12 months.
-Upon completion of the Internship year, the student returns to Iliff for the final year of studies.
+Students give full-time service to the church or institution to which they are assigned for 9-12 months, working at least 30 hours a week, and meeting with a weekly face to face or hybrid peer reflection seminar.
+Upon completion of the Internship year, the student completes the final year of coursework.
 A syllabus describing the program more fully is available from the Office of Professional Formation.
-4 credits each of three quarters. (pass/fail)
+4 credits each of three quarters for a total of 12 credits. (pass/fail) Full-time interns who take no other courses, will be charged $\frac{1}{2}$ tuition.
+Full-time interns who combine the internship with other course work pay the normal 8 - 14 hour rate.